Guohao-Liu/PBR_freshwater/README.md

 especially total phosphorus (TP).
 Data sources include publicly available databases (e.g., Distance Decay 2.0, National Aquatic Resource Surveys, Stream Diatom Dataset) and contributed unpublished datasets.

+# Repository structure

+- `000_input_file/`: Input data used for all analyses in the manuscript.
+- `000_scripts/`: Scripts used to reproduce all analyses, figures, and tables in the manuscript.

 # Raw data